 'Because of the higher altitude, the sun's UV rays can be just as damaging on the slopes as they are on the beach.
-Use a broad-spectrum sunscreen of SPF30+ and reapply it regularly,' advises Dr Perry Robbins of the Skin Cancer Foundation
+Use a broad-spectrum sunscreen of SPF30+ and reapply it regularly,' advises Dr Perry Robbins of the Skin Cancer Foundation.

-Areas of the French Alps such as Val d'Isère, Tignes and Tignes-les-Brévières are popular with families and boast top facilities and ski classes.
+Where to go skiing?Areas of the French Alps such as Val d'Isère, Tignes and Tignes-les-Brévières are popular with families and boast top facilities and ski classes.
 Package deals for families are often available, helping keep costs down.

 'This season at the top of the Solaise, above Val d'Isère, there are new upgraded beginner slopes, serviced by two new covered magic carpets,' rel="noopener noreferrer" says Becky Coates from chalet company Ski Bonjour (@SkiBonjour).
 'The gradient of the slope has been reduced from 16 per cent to 7 per cent, so it's ideal for beginners and the perfect place to learn to ski.

 'The magic carpets – a form of moving pavement-style lift that takes you up a ski slope – are something the kids might enjoy as much as the skiing!'

-'Christmas is always popular, but I suggest opting for Easter school holidays,' says Beth.
+When to go skiing?'Christmas is always popular, but I suggest opting for Easter school holidays,' says Beth.
 'As well as tending to be cheaper, the weather is more likely to be stable.
 Think blue skies and sun – perfect skiing weather!'

 By planning carefully, choosing an appropriate resort and getting some expert ski tuition, your time on the slopes should go well.
 You may even trigger a lifelong love of skiing in your little ones, too!